chris8855/Pygame_Project_Examples/README.md

 # Pygame_Project_Examples
-Some working Pygame Example Projects
+Some working Pygame Example Projects from: https://www.pygame.org/tags/all